papivot/kubectl_plugin_login/README.md

 * PKS 1.4.x enviornment with UAA enabled as OIDC provider - use *kubectl-login-oidc*.
 * If OIDC is not enabled and/or access will be thru token/password - use *kubectl-login-token*.
+* If OIDC is not enabled and/or access will be thru x509 certs - use *kubectl-login-cert*.
 * curl/jq/openssl installed

 Validated on Linux and Mac.
 Can be used in interactive or automaded mode.